 It’s important to follow any instructions Dr. Shen provides.
 As a helpful reminder, here are some general guidelines for oral care following wisdom teeth removal:

-- Don’t disturb the wound – Chew on untreated side of the mouth for 24 hours to avoid irritation or infection.
+- Don’t disturb the wound – Chew on the untreated side of the mouth for 24 hours to avoid irritation or infection.

 - Don’t smoke for 12 hours – Smoking can promote bleeding and prevent proper healing.